quinnah/quinnah.github.io/content/home/my-first-post.md

 ## Introduction

 Hi, I'm **Quinna**.
 I'm a CS student at University of Michigan and software engineer.
-I'm especially interested in AI/ML and its applications in augmenting human cognition and creativity.
+I'm especially interested in AI and its applications in augmenting human cognition and ability.

 In past lives I've worked at [Nuro.ai](https://www.nuro.ai/) on the autonomy: behavior team and [MongoDB](https://www.mongodb.com/) on the developer tools team.
 This summer, I'm working as a backend/ML software engineer intern at a seed-stage [YC startup](https://www.industrialnext.ai/en) revolutionizing industrial robotics.